 How does “curing” take place during formation of a polyurethane product?

 This can be explained by looking at how diisocyanates are among the building blocks used to make polyurethanes (PU) products.
 Curing refers to the reaction that occurs between the two primary chemicals used to form a PU product.
 These primary chemicals are commonly referred to as a diisocyanate (A-side material) and a polyol (B-side material).
 The A-side material, or diisocyanate, is highly reactive and curing begins immediately upon mixing with the B-side material.
 The cure time varies depending on the type of polyurethane product being produced, the ingredient formulations and other factors in the manufacturing process.

 Many PU products are completely cured and therefore considered “inert” before they are sold, such as mattresses, pillows, furniture cushions, car seating, refrigerator insulation, footwear, ski bindings or inline skates.
 This means that the original reactive ingredients, the diisocyanates and the polyols, in the fully cured polyurethane product are no longer present in their original form.
 As a result of the reaction, they were transformed during production into the finished polyurethane product.

-For more answers to questions about diisocyanates, visit the Frequently Asked Questions section.
+For more answers to questions about diisocyanates, visit Frequently Asked Questions in the Resources section.